-- 32. The management structure adopted should be appropriate to the size, complexity, structure and risk profile of an individual institution.
-In the case of smaller, less complex institutions, board and senior management may overlap, but the responsibilities of the board and senior management are distinct and should be viewed separately. - 33.
-In the case of a company, partnership or unincorporated association of persons, at least two individuals must effectively direct the business of the institution.
-In the case of a company, the individuals concerned should be either executive directors or persons granted executive powers by, and reporting immediately to, the board.
-In the case of a partnership, at least two partners should exercise day-to-day control and oversight.
-Each of the two persons must play a part in the decision-making process on all significant business decisions.
-In the case of a sole trader, where the scale and scope of business is limited, it may be acceptable for the business to be directed by one individual.5 d.
+- 33. The management structure adopted should be appropriate to the nature, scale and complexity of an individual institution.
+In the case of smaller institutions, the board and senior management may overlap, but the responsibilities of the board and senior management are distinct and should be viewed separately. - 34.
+In the case of a company, partnership or unincorporated association of persons, wherever possible, at least two individuals must effectively direct the business of the institution.

+d.
 Risk Management

 Principle 6: The board is responsible for risk oversight and should establish and maintain a sound mechanism to identify and address the risks which are relevant to the institution.
+The board should ensure that the institution has an effective system of internal controls.